wandb/docs/docs/guides/hosting/restricted-projects.md

 * _Restricted_: Only invited members can view this project.
 Public sharing is disabled.

 :::tip
 Set a project's scope to **Restricted** if you want to collaborate on workflows related to sensitive or confidential data.
-When you create a restricted project within a team, you can invite or add specific members from the team to collaborate on relevant experiments, artifacts, reports and so forth.
+When you create a restricted project within a team, you can invite or add specific members from the team to collaborate on relevant experiments, artifacts, reports, and so forth.

 Unlike other project scopes, all members of a team do not get implicit access to a restricted project.
 At the same time, team admins can join restricted projects to monitor team activity.
 :::